- 9 24A St Al Quoz Industrial Area 1

 Before starting:

-Remove any knobs, handles, or hinges that may be current on your furniture by using a screwdriver or other appropriate tools.
+Remove any knobs, handles, or hinges that may be current on your furniture polish by using a screwdriver or other appropriate tools.
 By following these steps, you can paint the whole area equally.

 Start by sanding the entire furniture surface using coarse-grit sandpaper (around 80-100 grit).
 This technique roughens the surface so that the primer will stick more effectively.
 Then, smooth the surface with fine-grit sandpaper (around 180-220 grit).